zeux/zeux.github.io/about.md

 ### niagara

 [niagara](https://github.com/zeux/niagara) is a Vulkan renderer that is written on stream (broadcast on YouTube) from scratch.
 The project implements a few modern Vulkan rendering techniques, such as GPU culling & scene submission, cone culling, automatic occlusion culling, task/mesh shading.
 It is not meant to be a production renderer, but aims to present production-ready techniques even if the implementation cuts some corners for expediency.
 Past streams are available in [a playlist](https://www.youtube.com/playlist?list=PL0JVLUVCkk-l7CWCn3-cdftR0oajugYvd).

-### calm

-[calm](https://github.com/zeux/calm) is a fast minimal GPU-accelerated large language model (decoder-only transformers) inference implementation, written in C with no dependencies. calm supports CUDA and Metal, and is one of the fastest implementations for NVidia/Apple hardware for token generation on a single-user single-GPU use case (calm intentionally does not support request batching or fast prefill to limit the scope to generation).
-It is not meant to be a production inference application, but aims to get as close to the bandwidth limit as possible on supported hardware and formats.

 ### qgrep